Here’s all you need to know about the P800 for 2019/20 and what to do if you've overpaid tax for previous years.

 - Your tax code has changed during the year.
 This could happen if you started to receive company pension benefits or claim the State Pension, for example.

 - You have started a new job but you were previously self-employed.

-An emergency code usually ensures you receive the basic personal allowance, and therefore means you will earn some of your income tax-free.
+An emergency code usually ensures you receive the basic personal allowance and therefore means you will earn some of your income tax-free.
 But it doesn’t make any provision for other reliefs or allowances you may qualify for.
-The emergency code is also 810L which is a bit confusing since it's exactly the same as the code for taxpayers who are entitled to the basic personal allowance only.

 How to claim a refund if you're employed

-For a PAYE tax refund, you’ll need to contact HMRC in writing.
-It’s a good idea to mark your letter with ‘Repayment Claim’ so it can be prioritised.
+When contacting HMRC in writing, it’s a good idea to mark your letter with ‘Repayment Claim’ so it can be prioritised.

 Your claim should include the following information:

 - Your personal details including your name, address, national insurance number and your PAYE reference shown on your pay slips.

 - A rundown of your employment history including each of your PAYE reference numbers for different employers (if applicable), the dates when you were employed, your earnings, and the total amount of tax deducted.